marcizhu/readme-chess/README.md

 4. Delete this README file and make your own `README.md`.
 I recommend using `README.template` as a starting point.
 Keep in mind that the text between the HTML comments like `<-- BEGIN CHESS BOARD -->` and `<-- END CHESS BOARD -->` will be recreated after each move, so don't waste your time changing anything in there ;)

 5. Commit and push all the settings and create a new issue with title `Chess: Start new game` (case insensitive).
 If all goes well, after a few seconds a new response should appear telling you that a new game was successfully started and the issue should be automatically closed.
-Then, a new commit should appear and your repository should be ready to go!
-Just click on any of the links on the table of available moves, click on "Submit new issue" and after a few seconds, the move should be performed!
+After that, refresh your repository in order to see the changes done by the bot and your repository is ready to go!
+Just click on any of the links on the table of available moves, click on "Submit new issue" and after a few seconds, the move will be played!

 Don't forget to share, have fun and enjoy your games!

 ## Some extra information

-All games are automatically archived into the `games/` folder.
+All games are automatically archived into the `games/` folder in PGN format.
 The current game is always called `games/current.pgn`, and the archived games always follow the pattern `games/game-yyyymmdd-HHMMSS.pgn`.
 You can download the archived games and review them using an external application.
-Each move in the PGN file has a comment specifying who performed each move so you can see which moves you made!
+Each move in the PGN file has a comment specifying who performed each move so you can see which moves you played!

-Finally, this is my first project using Python, so don't be too harsh on my coding skills.
-If you find any problem, feel free to submit an issue or open a PR and I will be more than happy to take a look at it!
+Finally, if you find any problem, feel free to submit an issue or open a PR and I will be more than happy to take a look at it!

 ## Credits

 Thanks to [@timburgan](https://github.com/timburgan) for the initial idea.
 This project is heavily inspired on his.
-Also, big thanks to the authors and contributors of [python-chess](https://python-chess.readthedocs.io/en/latest/), [PyGithub](https://pygithub.readthedocs.io/en/latest/).
+Also, big thanks to the authors and contributors of [python-chess](https://python-chess.readthedocs.io/en/latest/) and [PyGithub](https://pygithub.readthedocs.io/en/latest/).
 Without their libraries, this project would have been impossible :heart:

 ## License